NineNein/control_system_example_one/README.md

 # control_system_example_one
-Example how I would build a control system for small to medium sized experiments
+Example how I would build a control system for small to medium sized experiments.
+This is not the best Control System Pattern in the world but it is a tribute.

 UNDER CONSTRUCTION...